 Thou canst not, love, disgrace me half so ill,

 Be absent from thy walks; and in my tongue

 Thy sweet beloved name no more shall dwell,

 Lest I, too much profane, should do it wrong,

 For thee, against my self I’ll vow debate,

 For I must ne’er love him whom thou dost hate.

-Sonnet 89: Translation to modern English
+Sonnet 89 in modern English

 Just say that you left me because of some fault of mine and I’ll accept that fault.
-If you say I’m lame I’ll immediately begin limping and make no arguments in my own defence.
+If you say I’m lame I’ll immediately begin limping and make no arguments in my own defense.
 My love, you could not disgrace me half as much in an effort to improve me, as I would disgrace myself if I knew what you wanted.
 I’ll suppress our acquaintanceship and become a stranger, stay away from the places you go, and not mention your dear, beloved name again in case I, being so unworthy, should reveal the fact that we once knew each other.
 I’ll swear to be my own enemy for your sake, because I must not love the person who you hate.